Charles D. Abbott Hall

 Former Names: Lockwood Memorial Library (1933-1977), Charles D. Abbott Library (1977-1985)

-Abbott Hall currently houses the Health Sciences Library and is commonly referred to as just "the Health Sciences Library."
-It was known as the Lockwood Memorial Library until 1977 when it was renamed the Charles D. Abbott Library and the name "Lockwood Memorial Library" was transferred to a new library building on UB's North Campus (see the online exhibit, 25th Anniversary of the Dedication of Lockwood Memorial Library for more information on the history of the two Lockwood Libraries).
+Abbott Hall currently houses the Health Sciences Library and the Architecture & Planning Library It was known as the Lockwood Memorial Library until 1977 when it was renamed the Charles D. Abbott Library and the name "Lockwood Memorial Library" was transferred to a new library building on UB's North Campus.

 In his introductory remarks at the dedication ceremony, Chancellor Samuel Capen remarked upon the importance of a library to the University: